 Since 1994, health care providers who administer any vaccine to adults or children, covered by the National Childhood Vaccine Injury Act (NCVIA) are required to provide a copy of the relevant Vaccine Information Statement (VIS) before administering certain vaccinations.
 These CDC statements contain information on risks and benefits of each specific vaccine.
 Additional information may be provided but the VIS is the minimum required by federal law.
 VISs are information sheets produced by CDC that explain to vaccine recipients both the benefits and risks of a vaccine.
 If the patient is a minor, the VIS must be given to the parent or legal representative.
-VISs are available in fifty languages from the IAC website, or by calling the CDC’s information hotline at 1-800-232-4636 (1-800-CDC-INFO).
-When ACIP publishes new or revised vaccine recommendations, a new or revised VIS is also posted.
-The person administering vaccine is responsible for giving the correct VIS statement to the patient.
-The patient should be given a VIS for as well as a record of the vaccination she just received.
+VISs are available in forty-two languages from the Immunization Action Coalition (IAC) website, or by calling the CDC’s information hotline at 1-800-232-4636 (1-800-CDC-INFO).
+When the Advisory Committee on Immunization Practices (ACIP) publishes new or revised vaccine recommendations, a new or revised VIS is also posted.
+The person administering the vaccine is responsible for giving the correct VIS statement to the patient.
+The patient should be given a VIS form as well as a record of the vaccination she just received.
 If the patient has an adult or adolescent immunization record, simply update the record.
 If not, this would be the appropriate time to begin a record for the patient.

 The National Childhood Vaccine Injury Act (NCVIA) was enacted to compensate individuals of all ages who have been injured by vaccines that are listed in the vaccine injury table.
 The vaccines adults receive that are covered by this law include diphtheria, hepatitis A, tetanus, pertussis, measles, mumps, rubella, polio, hepatitis B, varicella, trivalent inactivated influenza vaccine and any new vaccine recommended by CDC for routine administration to children and published by HHS Secretary.
 This includes meningococcal and HPV vaccines.